mattyoung101/tamara/papers/thesis/pages/chapters/results.typ

 Generally, all circuits follow roughly the same inverse logarithmic curve, and are within a few percentage points of each other.
-All tested circuits are able to mitigate 100% of injected faults when one fault is injected, which is a very positive sign for the protected voter.
+All tested circuits are able to mitigate 100% of injected faults when one fault is injected, which proves the voter is functioning as designed in isolation.
 With two injected faults, the effectiveness ranges between roughly 40% and 75%, with `not_swizzle_low` performing the worst, and `mux_2bit` and `not_2bit` performing the best.
-Interestingly, the only outliers here are the two 32-bit circuits: `not_32bit` and `not_2bit`, which do not have an inverse logarithmic curve, rather an almost linear curve that's significantly better than all of the other circuits.
-To investigate further, I performed a sweep of fault-injection tests with a 1-bit, 2-bit, 4-bit, 8-bit, 16-bit, 24-bit and 32-bit multiplexer respectively, which is shown in
+Interestingly, the only outliers here are the two 32-bit circuits:
+`not_32bit` and `not_2bit`, which do not have an inverse logarithmic curve, rather an almost linear curve that's significantly better than all of the other circuits.
+To investigate further, I performed a sweep of fault-injection tests with a 1-bit, 2-bit, 4-bit, 8-bit, 16-bit, 24-bit and 32-bit multiplexer respectively, which is shown in @fig:muxbitsweep.
-@fig:muxbitsweep.

 #figure(
     image("../../diagrams/mux_bit_sweep_prot.svg", width: 80%),
     caption: [ Sweep of fault-injection tests on differing-width multiplexers, protected voters ] ) <fig:muxbitsweep>

+This result shows that wider circuits are more resilient with protected voters.
+Lower bit-count circuits follow the standard inverse-logarithmic decay as seen in the majority of circuits in @fig:allprotectedcomb, but higher bit-count circuits are more linear (particularly observe `mux_32bit`).
+The exact reasoning why this is the case is not immediately clear, but very likely this is due to the fact that the `splitnets` command used in the synthesis script extracts multi-bit buses into individual cells, creating more area on the netlist for faults to be injected into, rather than accumulating in a single spot.

 === Unprotected voter
 While the protected voter study in the prior section is useful for verifying the correctness of the voter